Dental Implants Presentation

-Dental Implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
-While Dr. Stigall performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
-Your dentist will also make any temporary prosthesis needed during the implant process.
+Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
+The Oral Surgeon performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
+Your dentist fits and makes the permanent prosthesis.